organisciak/dissertation/document/3_apriori.md

 - Contributors were tested on the instructions at the beginning of the task?
 If there were gold label items throughout the task?
 If everything had a known answer?
 - Contributors were asked to volunteer their time?
 Were paid 1c per task?
 Were paid 10c per task?
 Were paid by the hour?
 - Contributors had tasks/time quotas to meet for bonuses?
 What if they were forced into these quotas (with tasks automatically moving forward)?
 What if a timer ticked away until their task disappears?
-- What if contributors were told when they got something wrong? hat if you lie to them?
+- What if contributors were told when they got something wrong?
+What if you lie to them?